g-vega-cl/Pokemon-deck-generator/README.md

 # Database structure:
-We have a MySQL database called "Pokemon-Smalldoor".

 This database contains a table called "Deck" which has the properties:
 * Id: VARCHAR(100)
 * Name: VARCHAR(100)
 * Type: VARCHAR(100)
 * Image: VARCHAR(100)
 * Cards: json
+## Localhost:
+We have a MySQL database called "Pokemon-Smalldoor".